llnl/smith/src/docs/sphinx/user_guide/simple_conduction_tutorial.rst

    :language: C++

 .. note::
-  The ``dt`` variable does not actually get used in a quasistatic simulation.
+  The ``dt`` variable does not actually get used in this quasistatic simulation.

 This should produce the following initial state: